deeptho/neumodvb/README.md

 Currently this software is fully functional, but is of alpha quality.
 It has seen very little testing.

+**Important** The database schema has changed in a non-backwards compatible way in neumoDVB 1.0.
+As a result, all LNB definitions will be lost and need to be re-entered.
+Moreover the details of this have changed.
+Read the documentation.
+Other parts of the database are not affected, because neumoDVB in general upgrades older information to the newer database schema.
+However, the changes to LNBs are too large.

 ## [Changes](docs/changes.md) ##

 ## [Installation](docs/INSTALL.md) ##